 An old boxcar had been moved into the jungle.
 Some 'bos slept in the car; some slept under it.
 There was a ladder to climb inside, but when they rode the rails, hobos had to run along side the train, toss in their bindle (pack) and hoist themselves up into a car.
 We gauged how far they would have had to jump ... chest high on David ... and doubted we could do it.

 There’s so much more to tell and share.
-Check back next time for Part II of Hobo Days in Britt, Iowa ... a smudging, a dubbing, a parade, an election, a coronation and Mulligan Stew!
+Come join us for Part II of Hobo Days in Britt, Iowa ... a smudging, a dubbing, a parade, an election, a coronation and Mulligan Stew!